RetroDECK/ES-DE/USERGUIDE.md

 ## Supported game systems

 **Note:** The following list is what the default es_systems.cfg files and the rbsimple-DE theme supports.
 This theme set is very comprehensive, so if you're using another theme, it may be that some or many of these systems are not supported.
-EmulationStation will still work but the game system will not be themed which looks very ugly.
+ES-DE will still work but the game system will not be themed which looks very ugly.

+Note as well that the list and corresponding es_systems.cfg templates may not match what's actually available for all supported operating systems.
+For example, in some instances you may need to compile the RetroArch cores from source code as they may not come pre-built for your OS, and in some instances they may not work at all.
+Linux is the reference as most RetroArch cores and other emulators are supported on this class of operating systems.
+But entries are still retained in all es_systems.cfg templates as more emulators may be supported in the future.
+The exception is entries that are definitely not going to be available (such as Lutris on non-Unix platforms), and in those instances a placeholder is used in order to maintain the file structure across the template files.
+Finally, if the preferred emulator or core is not available for a certain OS but there is a feasible alternative, then this is used instead.
+Such an example is for Nintendo 64, where ParaLLEl N64 is defined on Windows and Mupen64Plus-Next is defined on Unix and macOS.

 The column **Game system name** corresponds to the directory where you should put your game files, e.g. `~/ROMs/c64` or `~/ROMs/megadrive`.